BeReal-App/backend-test/README.md

 ### Your goal

-The feature deliberately unfinished, it contains bugs and it's quite slow
+The feature is deliberately unfinished, it contains bugs and it's quite slow

 Your goal is to finish the `DiscoveryService`, as of now the `fetchPage` function does not handle the pagination